beginning of content

 • A dental filling will help your tooth look and work at its best.

-• Your dentist or dental practitioner can tell you the best filling material to fix your tooth.
+• Your dental professional will choose the best filling material to fix your tooth.

 What is a dental filling?

-Your dentist or dental practitioner can use a dental filling to fix a cavity (hole), in a tooth.
-You may need a filling if you have tooth decay or if the tooth has been damaged due to trauma.
-Your dentist or dental practitioner may find damage to the structure of a tooth when you have a dental x-ray.
+Your dental professional can use a dental filling to fix a cavity (hole), in a tooth.
+You may need a filling if you have tooth decay or damage to one or more of your teeth.
+When you have an x-ray, you may find out there is damage inside a tooth.

 What types of filling are there?

-Various materials can be used to fill a cavity (hole) in your tooth.
-Your dentist or dental practitioner will advise you which is suitable for you.
+Dental professionals can use various materials to fill a cavity (hole) in your tooth.
+Your dental professional will tell you which is suitable for you.

 Composite resin

 Composite resin is a white or tooth-coloured material.
-It can be matched to the colour of your other teeth.
-Composite resin filling material is bonded (glued) to your tooth.
+Your dental professional can match it to the colour of your other teeth.
+They will bond (glue) the composite resin filling material to your tooth.
 A small amount of your old tooth is removed when getting a composite filling.

 Glass-ionomer cement

-Glass-ionomer cement is also white or tooth coloured.
+Glass-ionomer cement is also white or tooth-coloured.
 It is not as strong as composite resin.
-Glass-ionomer cement might be used if you need a temporary filling.
+If you need a temporary filling your dental professional might use glass-ionomer cement.
 It has many other uses too such as fissure sealing.

 Gold and porcelain are long-lasting fillings.
-Porcelain fillings can be matched to the colour of your other teeth.
-Gold fillings are very strong and long lasting.
-They can be used for molar teeth.
+Your dental professional can match a porcelain filling to the colour of your other teeth.
+Gold fillings are very strong and long-lasting.
+They are sometimes used for molar teeth.

-You may need 2 appointments to get a gold or porcelain filling, as they are made in a dental laboratory, to fit your tooth.
+You will need 2 appointments to get a gold or porcelain filling.
+These fillings are made in a dental laboratory to fit your tooth.

 Temporary fillings

-Your dentist or dental practitioner may decide to do a temporary filling.
-Sometimes the filling material will need to be removed again very soon.
+Your dental professional may decide to do a temporary filling.

 You may need a temporary filling when: